draklaw/logo.js/README.md

 			<!-- Rotate the square.
 As you can not control the center, will
 				 rotate from the top-left corner.
-A way to avoid this would be to control the square size and position with transforms too -->
+A way to avoid this would be to control the square size and position with transforms too.
+				 See the sample logo.svg for an example. -->
 			<real id="squareRotate" targets="#square.transform(0:rotate)" min="-180" max="180" step="5" />

 			<!-- Change the color of elements with the class 'color' -->